 Fairly common in moist meadows and open forest settings, Small-wing Sedge is a widely ranging species, growing in suitable habitat from 2,500-6,500 feet.
 The leaves are flat, and the heads are crowded with bi-colored spikes, attributable to the difference in color between the scales and perigynia (the female sack that surrounds the seed).

-Location: Longmire, Mount Rainier National Park
+Longmire, Mount Rainier National Park

 Date: June 14, 2014